PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 * **Admin microservice**: This microservice is used to manage the application.

-There are some other components in this application, such as mobile BFF, Web App, Blazor App, and Mobile App.
+There are some other components in this application, such as mobile BFF, Web App, Blazor App, Mobile App, and so on.

 The eShop application is a showcase of Microsoft technologies, so you can find many cool features from Microsoft in this application.
 The latest version of eShop also uses OpenAI to generate product and category descriptions.
 Microsoft has published a free e-book that explains how to architect and develop cloud-native .NET applications for Azure.
 We have referenced this book in _Chapter 17_.
 You can find the e-book _.NET Microservices: Architecture for Containerized .NET Applications_ at https://learn.microsoft.com/en-us/dotnet/architecture/microservices/.
 It is highly recommended that you read this book to extend your knowledge of cloud-native applications.